Long Island Workers’ Compensation Lawyer

 - Notify your employer about the injury ASAP.
 You must inform them in writing within 30 days of an injury or within two years after disability from an occupational disease or you forfeit your rights to benefits.

-- Contact a local workers’ compensation attorney on Long Island at 516-222-4000.
+- Contact a Long Island workers’ compensation attorney.
 We can review your case, ensure you have all the evidence and documents you need, and walk you through the claims process.
 We can also inform you of any additional benefits or claims you may qualify for.

 - Complete and file a claim for benefits using Form C-3.
 You will need to send the form to the WCB within two years from the date of the injury or illness.
 Obviously, however, you want to turn it in as soon as possible to expedite your claim.
 The sooner you file and win your claim, the sooner you can receive your benefits.